AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-set-password.md

 ---
 description: Sets the password of a specific user or the default user to a specific value, depending on whether you specify a user handle.
-seo-description: Sets the password of a specific user or the default user to a specific value, depending on whether you specify a user handle.
-seo-title: setPassword

 solution: Experience Manager
 title: setPassword
-uuid: 78067f8d-4191-4580-a5a8-adb6edfcfab8

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---